cloud-gov/pages-core/docs/DEVELOPMENT.md

     };
     ```

-**For 18F/TTS developers:** This section is primarily for 18F/TTS developers working on the Federalist project.
-Before you get started, make sure you have been fully on-boarded, including getting access to the Federalist cloud.gov `staging` space.
+**For Cloud.gov developers:** This section is primarily for Cloud.gov developers working on Cloud.gov Pages.
+Before you get started, make sure you have been fully on-boarded, including getting access to the Cloud.gov `staging` space.

 1. Paste `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` into your terminal window.
 2. Visit https://login.fr.cloud.gov/passcode to get a Temporary Authentication Code.
 3. Paste this code into the terminal, and hit the return key.
 (For security purposes, the code won't be rendered in the terminal.)
 4. Type `npm run update-local-config` to read necessary service keys from the staging environment and load them into a local file called `config/local-from-staging.js`.

-Note that `npm run update-local-config` will need to be re-run with some frequency, as service keys are changed every time Federalist's staging instance is deployed.
+Note that `npm run update-local-config` will need to be re-run with some frequency, as service keys are changed every time Pages' staging instance is deployed.

 #### Setting up Docker